 If you're traveling to Texas to ring in New Year's Day, there are fireworks, parties, and family-friendly events in cities across the state.
-No matter how you want to celebrate, Texas has at least one city or small town that is just right for ringing in the New Year with friends and family.
+No matter how you want to celebrate, Texas has at least one city or small town that is just right for celebrating the New Year with your friends and family.
 You can stroll the colorful Riverwalk in San Antonio, enjoy the fireworks at South Padre Island, or do the Electric Slide in Luckenbach.
 No matter where you go, though, you're sure to find a great party or event to attend this December 31.

 Houston is the nation’s fourth-largest city and the largest in the Lone Star State.
 As one might expect, a city that size has plenty to offer over New Year’s weekend.
 From college football to exclusive midnight balls, the Bayou City is chock full of excitement over New Year's weekend.

 Tiny South Padre puts on a huge fireworks display over the Laguna Madre Bay every New Year's Eve.
 Besides an awe-inspiring fireworks exhibition, South Padre offers visitors miles of the pristine, secluded beach during December and January.
 Meanwhile, those looking for a special party can go to Louie's Backyard on the bayside for fireworks at midnight and can visit Clayton's New Year's Day Polar Bear Dip in the Gulf of Mexico the following day.